PATH CASE STUDY

 The challenge

-Inadequate access to water, sanitation, and hygiene services in health facilities increases the risk of infectious diseases, particularly among vulnerable patient populations.
-This contributes to high levels of maternal and newborn morbidity and mortality, which can be prevented through improved infection prevention and control practices (IPC).
+Inadequate access to water, sanitation, and hygiene (WASH) services in health facilities increases the risk of infectious disease transmission, particularly among vulnerable patient populations, including high rates of maternal and newborn morbidity and mortality.
+An estimated 15 percent of inpatients in low- and middle-income countries will develop a health care–associated infection (HAI)—most of which are preventable.

-IPC is critical for reducing the spread of health care–associated infections, which affect an estimated 15 percent of patients in low- and middle-income countries.
-Water, sanitation, and hygiene (WASH) are an essential component of IPC and the delivery of quality health services and are directly linked to achieving Sustainable Development Goal 3 (good health and well-being) and Goal 6 (clean water and sanitation).
+Effective infection prevention and control (IPC) practices are critical for reducing the spread of HAIs.
+Further, safe water, sanitation, and hygiene are essential components of IPC and the delivery of high-quality health services, and are directly linked to achieving Sustainable Development Goal 3 (good health and well-being) and Goal 6 (clean water and sanitation).

 Yet, data show that nearly 25 percent of all health care facilities worldwide lack basic water services, and 36 percent are not able to provide basic environmental hygiene services.